Nov 5, 2016 8:00 PM

 Join us in the ballroom of Bohemian National Hall where the acclaimed Ghostlight Chorus will perform the New York premiere of works by Fulbright Scholars Elaine Agnew, Sivan Eldar, Stephen Feigenbaum, Thomas Lee, Pablo Ortiz and David Post.

 Free and open to the public.

-This concert is organized under the auspices of the Consulate General of the Czech Republic in New York, in co-operation with the Czech Center, NYC and Terezin Music Foundation.
+This concert is organized under the auspices of the Consul General of the Czech Republic in New York, in co-operation with the Czech Center, NYC and Terezin Music Foundation.

 The J. William Fulbright Commission in the Czech Republic will celebrate its twenty-fifth anniversary with a concert of music by noted international poets and composers, at the Bohemian National Hall on November 5 at 8:00 P.M.
 The concert is organized under the auspices of the Consulate General of the Czech Republic in New York.